abhimax/react-redux-tk-shopping-cart/README.md

 Feel free to explore and modify the slices based on your project's needs.

-## Acknowledgments
+## Tech Stack

-**_Vite_** - Blazing fast build tool for modern web development.
+**Vite** - Blazing fast build tool for modern web development.
-React - A JavaScript library for building user interfaces.
+**React** - A JavaScript library for building user interfaces.
-Redux Toolkit - The official, opinionated, batteries-included toolset for efficient Redux development.
+**Redux Toolkit** - The official, opinionated, batteries-included toolset for efficient Redux development.
-JSON Server - Get a full fake REST API with zero coding in less than 30 seconds (seriously).
+**JSON Server** - Get a full fake REST API with zero coding in less than 30 seconds (seriously).
+**SASS** - a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets